winsleague/winsleague/README.md

 ## Deploying to Production

 When code is merged into `master`, CircleCI runs the integration tests.
 If they pass, CircleCI notifies DockerHub to rebuild the `webapp` container.
-Once the build finishes, DockerHub notifies Tutum to pull down the new image and swap it with the old container.
+Once the build finishes, DockerHub notifies Tutum to swap the old container with the new `webapp` image.

 The other containers are not deployed automatically because they rarely change.
-If they need updating, start a build on DockerHub and redeploy the container on Tutum.
+If they need updating, manually start a build on DockerHub and redeploy the container on Tutum.